F95Sam/UnRen/README.md

 `unren_build.py`
 A helper script who constructs the final release versions from different source files.
-- _(TODO)_ Step 1: Writes the rpy snippeds in the python script files.
-- Step 2: Converts the tools to a bytestream and embeds it in the unren python script(+ pickled and base coded)
+- Step 1: Collects the rpy snippeds and embeds them in the raw python script.
+Converts also the tools to a bytestream and embeds them also(+ pickled and base coded).
-- Step 3 (optional, just win): Writes the UnRen python script from previous steps in the batch file.
+- Step 2 (optional, just windows): Writes the previously prepaired UnRen python script in the batch file.
 _In progress_

-`unren_base.cmd`
+`ur_base.cmd`
 This Windows command file is planed as the one-click starter for the python main app.
 The python code will be embeded so we get a hybrid file.
 _Completed_

-`unren_py36_embed.py` / `unren_py27_embed.py`
+`ur_embed_36.py` / `ur_embed_27.py`
 The reduced version of the UnRen(py3.6+ / py2.7) for embedding in the batch script.
 _Not started_